FabienGreard/kirby-boilerplate/README.md

 [optional footer(s)]
 ```

+## Setting up your own database (e.g. PostgreSQL, MySQL, SQL Server)

+If you want to use another database than PostgreSQL, you can adjust the database connection in [`prisma/schema.prisma`](hhttps://github.com/FabienGreard/kirby-boilerplate/tree/main/prisma/schema.prisma) by reconfiguring the datasource block.

+Learn more about the different connection configurations in the [docs](https://www.prisma.io/docs/reference/database-reference/connection-urls).

+At this point your should be able to execute `yarn prisma:migrate` or `npm run prisma:migrate` to initialise your database with the base schema.

+You could also seed your database with `yarn prisma:seed` or `npm run prisma:seed`.

 ## Generate typing from graphql schema

 You may need to look at [apollo-tooling](https://github.com/apollographql/apollo-tooling)

 With the graphql endpoint running launch `yarn apollo:download` follow by `yarn apollo:generate`, this will create under `types` a typing file for each query under `apollo/operations`.

+## Hosting

+Kirby use [vercel](https://vercel.com/docs) however you can use any other hosting service.

+## Roadmap:

+(Would love Pull requests that build towards these objectives)

+- [ ] Add a CLI installer like cra / cna
+- [ ] Multiple install with opt-out feature e.f without apollo, with monorepo etc...
+  - [ ] Monorepo
+  - [ ] Without server / api (remove apollo)
+  - [ ] More installer ??
+- [ ] Better doc ?
+- [ ] Feature projects build with Kirby
+- [ ] Feature contributors

 ## Contributing